lit/lit/packages/lit-virtualizer/README.md

 render(templateResult, document.querySelector("#post-list"));
 ```

 In this example, just `items` and `template` were configured.
-You can also specify the scroll target and whether or not to use shadowDOM.
+You can also specify the scroll target and whether or not to use shadow DOM.

 ### `scroll` config options